awsdocs/amazon-s3-developer-guide/doc_source/analytics-storage-class.md

 You can have multiple storage class analysis filters per bucket, up to 1,000, and will receive a separate analysis for each filter\.
 Multiple filter configurations allow you analyze specific groups of objects to improve your lifecycle policies that transition objects to STANDARD\_IA\.

-Storage class analysis shows storage usage visualizations in the Amazon S3 console that are updated daily\.
-The storage usage data can also be exported daily to a file in an S3 bucket\.
-You can open the exported usage report file in a spreadsheet application or use it with the business intelligence tools of your choice such as Amazon QuickSight\.
+Storage class analysis provides storage usage visualizations in the Amazon S3 console that are updated daily\.
+You can also export this daily usage data to an S3 bucket and view them in a spreadsheet application, or with business intelligence tools, like Amazon QuickSight\.

 There are costs associated with the storage class analysis\.
 For pricing information, see *Management and replication* [Amazon S3 pricing](https://aws.amazon.com/s3/pricing/)\.